 But with remote testing, neither facilitators nor the participants have to travel – which saves a significant portion of a budget when your users live far away.
-It also allows testing users in space where they feel comfortable – their homes.
+It also allows testing users in a space where they feel comfortable – their homes.
 It is the ideal option in unexpected situations, where there is no possibility of meeting in person.

 International teams can all participate and use the information gathered from remote user research despite their different locations.
 This allows international teams or global corporations to participate in gathering and applying user insights into their products.

-Remote testing is also a great solution for smaller teams or teams with limited resources when testing in UX labs or buying expensive equipment is not an option.
-Not to mention most of the online UX research tools are quite affordable.
+Remote testing is also a great solution for smaller teams, or teams with limited resources, when testing in UX labs or buying expensive equipment is not an option.
+Not to mention, most of the online UX research tools are quite affordable.

 What can you learn with remote testing?

 Armed with insights from remote testing, you are able to design usable and effective web navigation and structure.
 Construct information architecture that is understandable to your specific target group.
 Validate your design ideas with users to ensure you are making the right design decisions.
 Group the content of your website, blog, or e-shop into categories that your users expect it to be in.

 The result is saving users frustration and possibly increasing your conversion and likelihood of visitors coming back.
 Remote testing is useful for all kinds of websites and web apps, no matter the content or the stage of development.
 If you’re thinking about starting, don’t wait; the sooner you start testing, the better.

 What are the benefits and disadvantages of remote testing?